Is an Early Childhood Education Degree Right for Me?

 Our Early Childhood Education program follows a cohort model.
 This means you will go through your bachelor’s program with the same group, building friendships and support networks during your time in school.
 Each year we admit 25-30 students into the program.
 We open the admission process each spring and our admitted students begin in the fall.

 We do have prerequisites that are required before you can be admitted to the program.
-Please take a moment to view the course catalog.
+Please take a moment to view the Early Childhood Education Curriculum.